2023 Best Biological & Physical Science Schools in Illinois

 The average amount in student loans that biological science majors at ECC take out is $7,500.

-Full Biological & Physical Science at Elgin Community College Report
+Read full report on Biological & Physical Science at Elgin Community College

 The excellent programs at Dominican University helped the school earn the #2 place on this year’s ranking of the best biological and physical science schools in Illinois.
-Dominican U is a small private not-for-profit school located in the suburb of River Forest.
+Dominican U is a small private not-for-profit school located in the large suburb of River Forest.

 The average amount in student loans that biological science majors at Richard J Daley College take out is $6,500.